ElectroMagneticInterference/VexVR-Compile/README.md

 * Syntax:

     ```python
+    Pen("Position", "Color")
-    Pen.Pen("Position", "Color")  #Changes the pen position, and or color at the same time
+    #Changes the pen position, and or color at the same time
     ```
     or
     ```python
-    Pen.Move("Position")        #Changes the pen position
+    Pen.Move("Position")
     Pen.M("Position")
+    #Changes the pen position
     ```
     or
     ```python
-    Pen.Color("Color")          #Changes the pen color
+    Pen.Color("Color")
     Pen.C("Color")
+    #Changes the pen color
     ```

     * Both Position and color will be turned into the correct unit, so don't worry about capitalization!